aalbrechtsen/popgen21/scanPCA.md

 ## PCAngsd and selection

-For very resent selection we can look within closely related individuals for example with in Europeans
+For very recent selection we can look within closely related individuals for example with in Europeans

 **data:**